surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 15.4.0-dev.5 =
+= 15.4.0-b.1 =

-(2023/02/19) Updated the default tabs layout to vertical.
-Updated import of custom fields to ignore non-existant custom fields (instead of using an empty string by default).
+(2023/02/20) Updated the default tabs layout to vertical.
+Updated custom fields import to ignore non-existant custom fields instead of using an empty string.

 = 15.3.1 =